 lic) and click Open.

 - Click I Accept to accept the End User License Agreement.

 IQ Server needs access to an external data service to perform evaluations, which may be blocked in your internal environment.
-For a workaround, see Running IQ Server Behind a HTTP Proxy Server in IQ Server Configuration.
+For a workaround, see Running IQ Server Behind a HTTP Proxy Server in Configuring.

 Evaluating an application through the User Interface will transfer the bits to your IQ server.
 If you are working on a slower connection, or over a VPN, this mean longer analysis times.